italia/developers.italia.it/en/legal-notice.md

-The Presidency of the Council of Ministers - Department for digital transformation, based in Largo Pietro di Brazzà 86, 00187 Rome, has created this site with the aim of contributing to the growth and coordination of a community interested in the development of functional code of public administration online services.
+The Presidency of the Council of Ministers - Department for digital transformation, based in Largo Pietro di Brazzà 86, 00187 Rome, has created this site with the aim of contributing to the growth and coordination of a community interested in the development of code instrumental to the needs of public administration's online services.

 ## Content License